BlakeEdwards/BlakeEdwards/README.md

 - 👋 Hi, I’m @BlakeEdwards
-- 👀 I love techknowledgy and the posiabilities for the future.
+- 👀 I love technology and the possibilities for the future.
 I'm interested in programming for change and making a difference
 - 🌱 I've finished a Tafe diploma for programming and currently about to finish my bachelor of computer science(2021).
-Currently I am learning c++, while I did study c++ during my degree I still feel there is alot to explore.
-Api's libaries and dependencies will be of Importance to get a firm grip of the language and making me more diverse and applicable to the working force
+Currently I am learning c++, while I did study c++ during my degree I still feel there is a lot to explore.
+Api's libraries and dependencies will be of Importance to get a firm grip of the language and making me more diverse and applicable to the working force

     In the future I want to learn more into java react-native and nodeJs for web development.
-There is such a wide range of fields, technologies and industries to branch into
+There is such a wide range of fields, technologies, and industries to branch into.
+For now
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...